neilellis/coding-with-gpt-4/README.md

 ### Deeper Tool Integration

+As AI continues to advance, we can expect even greater integration with software development in the areas of:

+1. **AI-assisted debugging**: AI could both statically and dynamically analyze code for common bugs or performance issues and suggest solutions, streamlining the debugging process.
+2. **AI-driven project management**: AI models could help manage software projects by predicting timelines, identifying potential bottlenecks, and suggesting resource allocation strategies to optimize development efforts.
+3. **AI-based code security**: AI could analyze code for security vulnerabilities, helping developers spot weaknesses before they become critical issues.
+4. **AI and low-code/no-code platforms**: The gold standard, AI may eventually empower non-developers to create custom applications by generating code based on natural language instructions, democratizing software development.

-As AI-powered code writing continues to advance, we can expect deeper integration of tools like GPT-4 with IDEs, code editors, and version control systems.
+As AI-powered code writing continues to advance, we can expect deeper integration of tools like GPT-4 with IDEs, code editors, and our version control systems.
 This will enable seamless collaboration between the AI model and developers, making it easier to access AI-generated code suggestions and apply them to the project at hand.

-The [GitHub Copilot X](https://github.com/features/preview/copilot-x) is a prime example.
+The [GitHub Copilot X](https://github.com/features/preview/copilot-x) is a prime example of such a tool in development.

 ### Larger and Larger Contexts (with the goal being infinite)